-In addition to that, the number of employees will impact on cost.
+In addition to that, the number of employees will impact the cost.

-If you’re starting small with just yourself as the sole employee, insurance cost should be minimal.
+If you’re starting small with just yourself as the sole employee, insurance costs should be minimal.
 The reverse is the case when you require a much larger workforce.
 The cost incurred from insurance is recurring.
-This is paid annually, monthly or both.
+This is paid annually, monthly, or both.

 The cost ranges between $500 to as high as $3,500 or more.